 Certified Hosting offers shared website hosting, reseller hosting, and dedicated servers.

 The primary upside of shared hosting is that you get online and the pricing is often the lowest it can possibly go.
-In fact, Certified Hosting has some fairly competitive rates.
-However, you might encounter slow speeds or uptime problems if your site ends up seeing very high traffic.
+However, it’s possible to encounter slow speeds or uptime problems if your site ends up seeing very high traffic.

 Rest easy though, because the majority of small and mid-sized businesses will be just fine on shared hosting.
 Sure, you don’t get as much control over the server, but those smaller business sites and blogs don’t have the high traffic to justify anything stronger than shared hosting.